All Episodes

 The problem is that these 300,000 kids are missing, which translates in the real world to them not having been contacted by ICE.

-kids to be contacted by ICE, which means that removal proceedings would be opened for all of them.
+The solution is obviously for all these kids to be contacted by ICE, which means that removal proceedings would be opened for all of them.

-What's underneath this.
+That's what's underneath this.

 jordan holmes

-And, I mean, the luxury of it is that if you wanted that to happen, you would have to fund and speed up all of the abilities to do things at the border, which they don't want to do, because by creating a backlog like this, you create situations like this where you can grandstand.
+And I mean, the luxury of it is that if you wanted that to happen, you would have to fund and speed up all of the abilities to do things at the border, which they don't want to do because by creating a backlog like this, you create situations like this where you can grandstand.

 And then these will spiral out of control without you ever actually doing anything about it.

-You'll just use it to get votes.
+Well, let's just use it to get votes.

 dan friesen